Alappuzha

-Alappuzha or Alleppey, is famous for its boat races, Kerala houseboats, coir products, fish and lakes.
-Alappuzha remains prominent on the tourist trial of Kerela Tourism as one of the major centers for backwater boat trips.
+Alappuzha or Alleppey, is famous for its boat races, Kerala houseboats, coir products, fishes and lakes.
+Alappuzha remains prominent on the tourist trial of Kerela Tourism as one of the major centers for kerala backwater houseboat trips.
 A host of boat races are held here during the harvest season (between July and September), Also known as the start of kerala Tourism Season.
 Alleppey or Alappuzha is also known as the "Venice of the East" its was here that traders from across the seven seas came in search of black gold and souvenirs.

 In Alappuzha, the life revolves around water.
 Children learn to swim before they walk.
 They learn to row boats before they bicycle.
 They learn their first lesson from the school of fish.

 Alappuzha or Alleppey is also home to Kuttanad, The rice bowl of kerala, one of the very few places in the world where farming is done below sea level.
 Kuttanad is a land of lush paddy fields and stretches for 75 Km sandwiched between the sea and the hills.
 Kuttanad is the most beautiful backwaters region of Kerala.
-It is here that most of the snake boat races are conducted and a majority of the rice boat & houseboat cruises are scheduled.
+It is here that most of the snake boat races are conducted and a majority of the rice boat & kerala houseboat cruises are scheduled.

 A striking example of the indigenous agricultural engineering know-how, here cultivation and habitation are made possible at four to ten feet below the sea level.
 For this purpose extensive land has been reclaimed from the backwaters and is protected by dikes built around it.
-A leisurely Houseboat cruise along the canals here is a memorable experience.
-Alappuzha or Aleppey was once the busiest coast south of Mumbai, and its canals and backwaters of Kerala helped in the passage of cargo - be it tea, rubber or other produces from the hills - to the sea.
+A leisurely kerala Houseboat cruise along the canals here is a memorable experience.
+Alappuzha or Aleppey was once the busiest coast south of India, and its canals and backwaters of Kerala helped in the passage of cargo - be it tea, rubber or other produces from the hills - to the sea.
 The lighthouse and the pier helped the boats ferry accross, facilitating trade in their own way.
 Today, the 1000 ft long pier at Allepey beach , built in 1862 by Captain Hugh Crawford is a mere skeleton of its past.
-A Kerala backwater cruise on the Punnamada Kayal takes you along canals past scenic islands offering sublime views of coconut and paddy fields, chinese fishing nets and toddy tappers at work.
+A Kerala backwater cruise on kerala houseboat cruise on the Punnamada Kayal takes you along canals past scenic islands offering sublime views of coconut and paddy fields, chinese fishing nets and toddy tappers at work.
 Alappuzha's beauty is not merely in its backwaters, but in the man-made islands that you will find amidst the waters.
 These islands in the backwaters of kerala are hedged by mud walls, a haven for migratory birds, with paddy fields inundated with water throughout the year.
 These fields stand below sea level.
-R Block is especially famous for the fresh toddy served to guests
+R Block is especially famous for the fresh toddy served to guests in the kerala houseboats Some of the unique attractions of Alappuzha are:

-Water Sports: Tourists can participate in numerous beach activities offered on the beautiful Alappuzha beach.
+Kerala Houseboats, Water Sports: Tourists can participate in numerous beach activities offered on the beautiful Alappuzha beach.
 For instance, you could indulge in any of the exciting water sports such as surfing or parasailing, or go swimming in the clear blue sea, or even try your hand at building a sand castle or playing a game of beach volleyball.

 Krishnapuram Palace: The 18th century Krishnapuram Palace built during the reign of the Travancore monarch, Marthanda Varma, is a double storied structure which displays typical characteristics of Kerala architecture-gabled roofs, dormer windows, narrow corridors.